jthegedus/svelte-adapter-firebase/README.md

 This deploy command uses [Cloud Build](https://cloud.google.com/cloud-build) and the aforementioned [Buildpacks](https://cloud.google.com/blog/products/containers-kubernetes/google-cloud-now-supports-buildpacks) and [Functions Framework](https://github.com/GoogleCloudPlatform/functions-framework-nodejs).

-:warning: Each build of your app will require both `firebase deploy --only hosting` alongside your Cloud Run deployment
+:warning: Each build of your app will require `firebase deploy --only hosting` alongside your Cloud Run deployment as your CDN content will need to be updated as the filename hashes of static resources is rewritten on each `svelte-kit build`

 ### Cloud Run Caveats